-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'deciliter'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'deciliter.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 French décilitre, from déci- + litre liter

 See more words from the same year

-Learn More about deciliter
+More Definitions for deciliter